edenx/PBCanalysis/README.md

 The repo is to document the spatial disease risk analysis on several datasets, including `PBCshp`, containing PBC count and indices of multiple deprivations from the package `SDALGCP` <sup>[1](#fnt1)</sup>, which is first published in Taylor et al. (2015)<sup>[2](#fnt2)</sup>; HIV datasets from DHS surveys in Sub-Saharan African countries (for access of the data, please register at [DHS](https://www.dhsprogram.com/)), and overlayed population density data from HRSL<sup>[3](#fnt3)</sup>.

 The analysis concerns primarily the implementation of the Kernel methods on aggregated LGCP model (at regional level).
-The objective is to develop a scalable and reproducible procudure in doing modelling and inferences on continuous spatial risk (our primary concern).
+The objective is to develop a scalable and reproducible procedure in doing modelling and inferences on continuous spatial risk (our primary concern).
 In doing this, we make comparison between the Markov Random Field based areal models (ICAR, BYM, BYM2), and discretised LGCP model in Johnson et al. (2019)<sup>[1](#fnt1)</sup>.

 The implementation is done in Bayesian frameworks with Stan and INLA (possibly TMB).
 We consider two approaches for the GP based model.
 The first concerns the weight space view of GP, from which GLM model can be directly implemented with its basis functions, which, in our implementation, is approximated by a finite set of Random Fourier Features (RFF).
 The second approach borrows from the BYM2 model structure, where spatial random effect component employs GP (MVN for a sample) instead of ICAR.
-We therefore refer this approach as BYM3.
 Notably, when constructing the kernel, grid integration is used for approximating kernel aggregation on regions (instead of sampling quadrature points from point process).

 Other assumptions are made for the practical analysis due to the limitation of the data and storage capacity,
 * Continuity is assumed despite discrete representation on a grid. e.g. population density with certain granularity (on a grid) are assumed to be aggregated from continuous ground truth;